On Runge type theorems for solutions to strongly uniformly parabolic operators: The uniform approximation

 in the sense of distributions.
 We endow this space with the standard topology of the uniform convergence on compact subsets of $G$.
-Next, we note that estimates \cite[formulas (2.16), (2.17)]{eid}) for the fundamental solution imply the standard interior a priori estimates for solutions of the operator $\mathcal L$, see, for instance, \cite[\S 19]{sol}, or \cite[Ch.
+Next, we note that estimates \cite[formulas (2.16), (2.17)]{eid}) for the fundamental solution imply the standard interior a priori estimates for solutions to \eqref{eq.heat}, see, for instance, \cite[\S 19]{sol}, or \cite[Ch.
 4, \S 2]{frid} for the second order operators.
-This means that all the continuous solutions to equation \eqref{eq.heat} are $(2m,1)$-differentiable on their domain, i.e. the following continuous embedding holds true:
+This means that all the distributional solutions to equation \eqref{eq.heat} are $(2m,1)$-differentiable on their domain, i.e. the following continuous embedding holds true:

 In particular, this means that $S _{\mathcal L}(G)$ is a closed subspace in $\mathbf{C} _k (G)$ and it is a Fr\'echet space itself (with the standard Fr\'echet topology inducing the standard uniform convergence together with all the derivatives on compact subsets of $G$).